nortizcode/100DaysOfCode/r1-log.md

 ### RID14
 I am continuing to work on JavaScript.
 I feel like these excersizes are really helping me and I could always afford to get better at JS

+### RID15
+Continuing to work on my JavaScript book and excersizes.
+Took a couple days off for my birthday